Aeontanvir/ai-microservice-application/README.md

 - Config Server (Spring Cloud Config Server): centralized externalized configuration for all microservices.
 - Message Broker (RabbitMQ): used for async, event-driven communication (e.g., activity events, recommendation requests, background processing).
 - Datastores:
+ - Datastores:
-   - MySQL/PostgreSQL: relational storage for user accounts and relational data (User service).
+  - MySQL: relational storage used by the User service (user accounts, profiles and related relational data).
-   - MongoDB: document storage for activity logs, AI results, and other unstructured or semi-structured data used by the AI service and activity service.
+  - MongoDB: document storage used by the AI Recommendation Service for AI artifacts, generated recommendations and other semi-structured results.
 - Core Services:
-   - User Service: manages user accounts, profiles and persistence in the relational DB.
+  - User Service: manages user accounts, profiles and persistence in MySQL.
-   - Activity Service: ingests workout/activity events and stores them in MongoDB.
-Publishes events to RabbitMQ when activity data needs processing.
+  - Activity Service: ingests workout/activity events, enriches events by calling the User Service synchronously when user data is needed, and publishes activity events to RabbitMQ for downstream processing by the AI service (async).
-   - AI Recommendation Service: consumes messages from RabbitMQ or accepts REST requests to generate personalized workout/nutrition recommendations.
-Stores AI artifacts/results in MongoDB and may push results back via messaging or expose them via REST.
+  - AI Recommendation Service: consumes messages from RabbitMQ (async) or accepts direct REST requests to generate personalized recommendations.
+Uses MongoDB to store AI artifacts and generated recommendations and notifies interested parties via messaging or exposes results via REST.
-   - Workout/Nutrition Services: domain services that manage plans, goals, progress and interact with AI service for personalization.

 AI Integration
 - The AI Recommendation Service acts as the bridge between application data and the Google Gemini API.
 Typical flow: